Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 ## Contributing

-**30 seconds of code-python** is a community effort, so feel free to contribute in any way you can.
+**30 seconds of python code** is a community effort, so feel free to contribute in any way you can.
 Every contribution helps!

 Here's what you can do to help: